 Under a revolving line of credit, funds can be disbursed and repaid during the life of the loan agreement.
 The amount of outstanding will not exceed the lender’s commitment under the facility.

-Loans where principal is payable at maturity in a single lump sum are called bullet loans.
-Loans where principal is payable according to a schedule are called amortizing loans.
+Bullet Versus Amortizing: Loans, where the principal is payable at maturity in a single lump sum, are called bullet loans.
+Loans, where the principal is payable according to a schedule, are called amortizing loans.
 Commercial lenders should have the knowledge and tools to be able to compute average duration of a loan based on any amortization and repayment term.
 It may be surprising to some lenders that a 15-year, fully amortizing loan may have a shorter duration than a 25-year amortizing, 10-year term loan (depending on the interest rate used to amortize the facility).
-This knowledge may be useful to lenders in marketing, pricing and structuring loans.
+This knowledge may be useful to lenders in marketing, pricing, and structuring loans.

 Successful commercial lenders do not require a law degree or specific drafting skills; however, understanding the various loan documents and the important provisions allows lenders to be better negotiators and trusted advisors to their customers.
 In our second part of this discussion we will consider certain loan provisions typically contested between borrowers and lenders and discuss how lenders should approach such negotiations.